AdamBanham/data-aware-conformance/README.md

 ### Log Generation
-All logs were produced by running the `generate.py` script, more data attributes then the d1 attribute can be found in the log but not used in the testing.
+All logs were produced by running the `generate.py` script, more data attributes then the d1 attribute can be found in the log but are not used in the testing.